probprog-conference/probprog-conference.github.io/index.md

 Community feedback at PROGPROG 2018 will inform the PROBPROG Steering Committee's decisions around when to create a peer-reviewed probabilistic programming journal and/or conference proceedings.

+# Diversity

+We are actively working to ensure that the PROBPROG conference is inclusive in the broadest sense.
+In particular, we encourage contributions from participants whose gender, sexual orientation, and/or ethnic identities are underrepresented in the field.

+We are at present in the process of drawing up a code of conduct.
+We welcome feedback from the community on policies and measures that help establish a venue that is welcoming to all participants.
+Please direct such suggestions and comments to [probprog-chairs@googlegroups.com](probprog-chairs@googlegroups.com).

 ## Sponsorship

 For more information on the industry day and on sponsorship opportunities, please contact the organizers at [probprog-chairs@googlegroups.com](probprog-chairs@googlegroups.com) with "PROBPROG Industry" in the subject line.